wp-plugins/icanlocalize-comment-translator/readme.txt

 Absolutely not.
 It doesn't change the default WordPress tables.
 Instead, this plugin will create new contents in different blogs, where the translations will be kept.
 All linking information between the contents in different languages is simply stored as custom fields.

+= How do I add language selectors between the translated and original language blog? = Follow these instructions for [adding language selectors](http://sitepress.org/wordpress-translation/automatic-links-between-original-and-translations/).
+You can add a drop down language selector in header.php or a list of available languages at the beginning or end of each post/page.

 == Version History ==

 * Version 0.2
 	* First public release
 * Version 1.0
 	* Bug fixes
 * Version 1.2
 	* Auto adjusts links to translated pages and posts.
 	* Added online 'getting started' guide.
 * Version 1.3
 	* Includes drop down language switcher that can be added to header.php.
+* Version 1.3.1
+	* Dropdown language selector now support IE6